joppx25/land-checker-exam/README.md

 ### Note
  You can toggle the `BROWSER_NO_HEADLESS` variable inside env file to show the browser for realtime scraping or make it headless to run the scraper in headless mode(will not launch a chromium instance).
- By default this variable is set to false in which it is expected to launch a chromium browser in every execute of command.

 ### Setup